Racial and Ethnic Relations/SOCY 240

 - The nuclear family and relatives (e.g., grandparents, aunts and uncles, cousins)

 - The neighborhood community

-- How does ethnicity matter in these social sites?
-Consider the role of ethnicity a) as a credential of membership or social boundary; b) as a source of cultural content (i.e., a script referenced to a heritage like a linguistic style or cuisine), and; c) claims of invidious status (i.e., that one group is “better” than or superior to another in things that matter).
+How is ethnicity constructed in these social sites?
+Consider the role of ethnicity a) as a credential of affiliation or social boundary; b) as a source of cultural content (i.e., a script referenced to a heritage like a linguistic style or cuisine), and; c) claims of invidious status (i.e., that one group is “better” than or superior to another in things that matter).

-- Is there a “new ethnicity” (e.g., Latino, Caribbean, Desi) under construction in any of these sites?
-Does it represent a change in ethnic identity from an older, (e.g., parents or grandparents) generation?
+Does boundary crossing result in the construction of a “new ethnicity” (e.g., Latino, Caribbean, Desi) in any of these sites?
+What accounts for this ethnic identity change?
+How does this represent a change in ethnic identity from an older, (e.g., parents or grandparents) generation?